Japan Maritime Self-Defense Force: Aircraft

-Aircraft

 Organization, formations and structure

 The JMSDF is commanded by the Chief of the Maritime Staff.
 Its structure consists of the Maritime Staff Office, the Self Defense Fleet, five regional district commands, the air-training squadron and various support units, such as hospitals and schools.
 The Maritime Staff Office, located in Tokyo, serves the Chief of Staff in commanding and supervising the force.

 The Self-Defense Fleet, headquartered at Yokosuka, consists of the JMSDF's military shipping.
-It is composed of Fleet Escort Force (based in Yokosuka, Sasebo, Maizuru and Kure), the Fleet Air Force headquartered at Atsugi, Fleet Submarine Force based at Yokosuka and Kure, Mine Warfare Force based at Yokosuka and the Fleet Training Command at Yokosuka.
+It is composed of Fleet Escort Force, based in Yokosuka, Sasebo, Maizuru and Kure, the Fleet Air Force headquartered at Atsugi, the Fleet Submarine Force based at Yokosuka and Kure, the Mine Warfare Force based at Yokosuka and the Fleet Training Command at Yokosuka.

-On 6 March 2018, Ryoko Azuma became the first female squadron commander in the JMSDF.
+In March 2018, Ryoko Azuma became the first female squadron commander in the JMSDF.
 Her unit includes the flagship Izumo, the largest warship in the JMSDF.
 She commands four warships making up a division with a total of 1,000 crew members.

 Each Escort Flotilla is formed as a fleet of eight destroyers and eight on-board helicopters.
 Each force is composed of one helicopter destroyer (DDH) acting as a command ship, two guided-missile destroyers (DDG) and five standard or ASW destroyers (DD).
 The JMSDF is planning to reorganize the respective Escort Flotillas into a DDH group and DDG group, enabling faster overseas deployments.